open-mpi/ompi/ompi/mpiext/affinity/README.txt

-Copyright (c) 2010 Cisco Systems, Inc.  All rights reserved.
+# Copyright (c) 2010-2012 Cisco Systems, Inc.  All rights reserved.
 Copyright (c) 2010 Oracle and/or its affiliates.
 All rights reserved.

+$COPYRIGHT$

 Jeff Squyres
-19 April 2010
+19 April 2010, and
+16 April 2012

 Terry Dontje
 18 November 2010

-This extension provides a single new function, OMPI_Affinity_str(), that takes a format value and then provides 3 prettyprint strings as output:
+This extension provides a single new function, OMPI_Affinity_str(), that takes a format value and then provides 3 prettyprint strings as
+output:

 fmt_type: is an enum that tells OMPI_Affinity_str() whether to use a resource description string or layout string format for ompi_bound and currently_bound output strings.

 ompi_bound: describes what sockets/cores Open MPI bound this process to (or indicates that Open MPI did not bind this process).